- Purpose

 - Besides College-wide designations of security sensitive positions, individual departments may be subject to additional restrictions, requirements, laws or regulations.

-- Significant Contact - an employee position involves significant contact with persons under the age of 21 if there is a reasonable expectation that in the course of the normal, routine responsibilities of the position, the employee and a person under the age of 21 would interact on a one-on-one basis.
-For example, teachers with office consultations, mentors, counselors, test center employees, and advisors could all reasonably expect to interact one-on-one with students as a normal, routine part of their work and hence would have "significant contact" with one or more persons under the age of 21 during the course of their employment.
+- Significant Contact – an employee position involves significant contact with persons under the age of 21 if there is a reasonable expectation that in the course of the normal, routine responsibilities of the position, the employee and a person under the age of 21 would interact on a one-on-one basis.
+For example, instructors with office consultations, mentors, counselors, test center employees, and advisors could all reasonably expect to interact one-on-one with students as a normal, routine part of their work and hence would have "significant contact" with one or more persons under the age of 21 during the course of their employment.

 - The College shall establish and maintain a contract with a qualified federal, state, or local agency or reputable subcontracted firm that provides criminal background checks.
 The agency/firm must be able to perform federal/nationwide criminal background checks on an individual for at least the last seven years.